Mexican Navy: Training and education

 Located in Acapulco, members of The Navy are trained for marine search, rescue and diving.
 It also trains state police officers and firefighters.

 Rank insignia

+Commissioned officer ranks

+The rank insignia of commissioned officers.

+Other ranks

+The rank insignia of non-commissioned officers and enlisted personnel.

 Modernization and budget

 The annual Navy's budget is in a one to three proportion of the national budget relative to the Mexican Army and Mexican Air Force.
 The Navy has a reputation for being well-run and well-organized.
 This reputation allows for a close relationship with the United States Navy (USN), as evidenced by the procurement of numerous former USN ships.

 Ships

 The Secretary of the Navy, Admiral Mariano Francisco Saynez Mendoza, announced on October 1, 2007, detailed plans to upgrade and modernize the country's naval capabilities.
 On the following day, La Jornada newspaper from Mexico City, disclosed the Mexican Navy plans, which are among others, to build six offshore patrol vessels (OPVs) with a length of 86 m, 1,680 tons and each housing a Eurocopter Panther helicopter as well as small high-speed interception boats.
 The budget for this project is above US$200 million.

 Another project is to build 12 CB 90 HMN high speed (50 kn) interception boats under license from a Swedish boat company Dockstavarvet to the Mexican Navy.
 Also, a number of fully equipped planes for surveillance and maritime patrol are being considered.
 Combinations of options and development are being defined.